ctavispost/personalPortfolio/project01/information_architecture.md

     <p>After working out many of the problems in the static screens, I began to compose a clickable prototype.
 This turned out to be one of the hardest and most demanding sections of my work.
 I ended up making hundreds of pages of material while running into previously unknown constraints in Figma.</p>

-    <p>I eventually dropped many responses to user input (such as hover states in menus or above icons) and leaf the prototype less interactive than planned in order to achieve functionality.</p>
+    <p>I eventually dropped many responses to user input (such as hover states in menus or above icons), making the prototype less interactive than planned in order to achieve functionality.</p>

     <p>I continued to replace individual pieces with components and struggled to standardize my screens.</p>